Need help, have questions about a chair seat weaving technique or pattern?

 Watch these helpful chair caning videos right here on my site or check them out on YouTube along with all my other videos on chair caning, bulrush and cattail leaf seat weaving, antler basketweaving and more!

-2.)
-QUESTION: What book should I get if I want to teach myself how to weave a variety of seat patterns?
+Q: What’s the best book to learn how to weave a variety of seat patterns?

-Answer: The listings below are my recommendations featuring excellent, excellent chair seatweaving books that should be a staple in the personal reference library of everyone that does chair seat weaving!
-Shop the Bookstore!
+A: The listings below are my recommendations featuring excellent, excellent chair seatweaving books that should be a staple in the personal reference library of everyone that does chair seat weaving!
+Read WickerWoman’s Amazon Book Reviews!

-- The Craft of Chair Seat Weaving by George Sterns
+- The Craft of Chair Seat Weaving: With Cane, Rush, Splint, and Rope by George Sterns

-- Chair Seating by Johnson, Barratt and Butcher
+- Chair Seating: Techniques in Cane, Rush, Willow and Cords by Johnson, Barratt and Butcher

 - The Caner’s Handbook by Jim Widess and Bruce Miller